-Small groups form and re-form throughout the session, sometimes because the teacher has something specific to talk about with the children and sometimes because the teacher sees a "teachable moment" having recognised that something of importance is taking place.
-Large groups involving all the children will be part of the day, such as at the end of the session or during transitions from play to lunch.

-In these sessions, the children will engage in musical experiences such as playing instruments and singing, movement, drama and literacy experiences such as finger-rhymes, puppetry and stories.
+Small groups form and re-form throughout the session, sometimes because the teacher has something specific to talk about with the children and sometimes because the teacher recognises a "teachable moment" having observed that something of importance is taking place.
+Large groups involving all children will be part of the day, such as at the end of the session or during transitions from play to meal time.
+During larger group activities, the children will engage in discussion, reflection, musical experiences such as playing instruments and singing, movement, drama, and literacy experiences such as finger-rhymes, puppetry and stories.